lit-alan/SD4-Enterprise-App-Development/ToDo/Lab_Ex_Three.md

 }

 ```
 _`JpaRepository` in Spring Data is a generic interface that provides basic CRUD (Create, Read, Update, Delete) operations (out of the box) for a specific entity type without requiring boilerplate code (that you just removed from the `CustomerREpository`.
 It also provides pagination (as well as some other features).
 Pagination, allows you to handle lrge datasets efficiently - reducing memory load, speeding up queries, and improving user experience by showing results in smaller, manageable chunks.
-We will look at pagination later_
+We will look at pagination later._

-_Run your application again,and it should run as before_
+:point_right: _Run your application again, and it should run as before_

 ### 2. Amend the 'displayAllCustomers' Feature from Lab Ex 2.